CONFERENCES

 Scholarly Topic Roundtable Discussions

 Purpose: Small group, interactive opportunity for 10 participants to share ideas, experiences, or projects pertinent to family medicine education, clinical care, research, or management.
 Presenters will briefly introduce their topic and then facilitate interaction between the participants to enhance knowledge and generate ideas.
 Occurs concurrently with other discussions during a 60-minute breakfast in the general session ballroom.
+If this is a completed project or program, please describe measurement methods and results completed at the time of submission.

 Time: 50 minutes (including breakfast)